rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Let your career direct your certification plan

 - Let your certification plan reflect your career direction.
 Do NOT go for each and every certificate out there.
-Spend some time to plan the next one year of your career.
+Spend some time to atleast plan the next one year of your career.
 - Eg: I worked on other clouds but spent the last few years digging deep into Azure.
-After getting my list of Azure certs, I want to now branch out to get certs from other major clouds so that it highlights my multi-cloud expertise.
+After getting a few Azure certs, I want to now branch out to get certs from other major clouds so that it highlights my multi-cloud expertise.

 ### Go for depth